A Magical Night at the South Dakota State Fair

 I suppose it's easy to forget some of Kenny's amazing career because so much is written and talked about concerning 'The Gambler'.
 And rightly so.
 That song was not only a worldwide smash on both the Country and Pop charts (and other charts, too) it was made into movies.
 In fact, you can't mention the name Kenny Rogers without immediately thinking 'On a warm summer's evening on a train bound for nowhere...'

-But yes, it was the 1978 'The Gambler' that became even more than a signature song.
+But yes, it was 1978's 'The Gambler' that became even more than a signature song.
 It became Kenny Rogers.

 Oh, and sure, click on the video above and go ahead....sing along.